 If you own a Canon DSLR, you may be thinking about buying a portrait photography lens.

 Most professional photographers recommend the 85mm lens for portrait photography, but if you're a Canon DSLR shooter, you are faced with a choice of 8 different lenses available at Adorama at prices ranging from $270 to well north of $2,000.
+(Prices accurate as of July 23, 2014.)
 Which one is best for you?
 That depends on your budget, but also on what kinds of portraits you want to shoot.

 Here are the key Canon-mount 85's listed from lowest to highest price: